2023 Best Value Precision Metal Working Associate Degree Schools in the Middle Atlantic Region

 The average tuition and fees for an out-of-state undergraduate student at Penn College are $25,680 a year.
 While working on their Associate Degree, precision metal working majors at Penn College accumulate an average of around $17,301 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $327.

-Penn College also claimed a spot on our Best Precision Metal Working Associate Degree Trade Schools in the Middle Atlantic Region list.
-It’s in the top 15% of all schools in this category.
+As a testament to the quality of education it offers, Penn College also is in the top 15% of our Best Precision Metal Working Associate Degree Trade Schools in the Middle Atlantic Region ranking.

-Triangle Tech - Bethlehem landed the #8 spot in the 2023 rankings for the best value associate degree precision metal working programs.
-Located in the city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a fairly small student population.
+With a ranking of #8, Triangle Tech - Bethlehem did quite well on this year’s best value schools for precision metal working students working on their associate degree.
+Located in the city of Bethlehem, Triangle Tech - Bethlehem is a private for-profit college with a small student population.

 Out-of-state tuition fees for undergraduate students at Triangle Tech - Bethlehem are $18,593 per year.
 The average amount in student loans that precision metal working majors at Triangle Tech - Bethlehem take out while working on their Associate Degree is $15,413.